Government contracts outside the EU

 Assess your eligibility to participate in a foreign public procurement tender

-As a pilot project, the tool currently allows the assessment of government procurement tenders from Canada (based both on the GPA and the bilateral CETA).
-The next country to be covered will be Japan.
+The tool currently allows the assessment of government procurement tenders from Canada (based both on the GPA and the bilateral CETA), Japan and USA.
 Further countries will be integrated into the tool in due course.